Nainik2509/Vuexy-React-Next-Js/docs/guide/development/access-control.md

 ## Component

-To define a accessible component use `acl` method with `action` & `subject` properties like shown below.
+To define an accessible component use `acl` method with `action` & `subject` properties like shown below.

-You can also refer `full-version/src/pages/acl/index.tsx` file.
+You can also refer `full-version/src/pages/acl/index.tsx` file for implementation.

 ```jsx
 const Component = () => <h1>Component</h1>